AyushSmith00/MiruTube/README.md

 🎬 Video Upload & Management – Upload, store, and stream videos seamlessly using Cloudinary for optimized media delivery.

-💬 Interactive Features – Like, comment, and subscribe functionalities for an engaging user experience.
+💬 Interactive Features – Like, comment, tweet and subscribe functionalities for an engaging user experience.

 📊 Dashboard & Analytics – Track views, subscribers, and engagement metrics in real time.